 Tell us a little bit about yourself and how you came to Globus.

-My name is Jonathan Harris and I am a Senior Research Engineer at Globus.
+My name is Jonathan and I am a Senior Research Engineer at Globus.
 While pursuing an undergraduate degree in Mechanical Engineering at Texas Tech University, I became interested in the medical device field when I worked in an orthopaedic lab researching pubic symphysis implant designs.
 This interest brought me to Philadelphia, where I earned a master’s degree in Biomedical Engineering at Drexel University.
 During graduate school, and the year after graduation, I investigated pediatric thoracospinal deformity at the Children’s Hospital of Philadelphia.
 My desire to not just understand spine pathologies but how to correct these deformities led me to Globus Medical in 2013.

 Describe your position in the research group.